ArchGryphon9362/teslabtapi/docs/start.md

 msg = toVCSECMessage.SerializeToString()
 msg = prependLength(msg)

-# Print the message to be sent to the car
+# Print the message to be sent to the vehicle
-print("\nAuth Message To Send To Car:") print(msg.hex(" "))
+print("\nAuth Message To Send To Vehicle:") print(msg.hex(" "))
 ```